kevintanu/simple-files/cheat_sheet.md

 gcloud:
 - Google Cloud Run use docker container, that means it supports older runtime such as Python 2.7
-- Cloud Run default port is 8080
+- Cloud Run default port is 8080, it's automatically setup in cloud run, so we should remove the environment variables for PORT
 - Service account need permission: Cloud Run Admin, Artifact Registry Writer, Viewer, Storage Admin, Service Account User

 bitnami: